Gabriel1590/petgram/README.md

 # Petgram

-> An Instagram like app to see animals.
+> An Instagram like PWA to see animals.

 ![screenshot](./src/assets/petgram.png)